OndrejZapletal99/Google_capstone_project/README.md

 ```
 The result of SQL code is **31 days**.
 Next, I wanted to know how active users were.
 So I created four groups by number of active days.
+- Light activity - less than 14 days of device using
+- Moderate activity - between 14 and 23 days of device using
+- High activity - between 24 and 30  days of device using
+- Everyday user - 31 days of device using
  ```
 SELECT
   COUNT(Id) AS logged,